 “Digitize Your Photos to Preserve Your Memories; How to do it yourself or use a professional service.”

 Back when AARP first mentioned ScanMyPhotos, it was but two words in length.
 “Or ScanMyPhotos.”
-Pretty cool, nonetheless as they have 38 million members and its website is among the top most viewed.
+It’s pretty cool, nonetheless as they have 38 million members, and its website is among the top most viewed.

 Excerpt: If you have too many photos, are too busy, or don’t think you’re tech-savvy enough to do it on your own, you can leverage local or national services to digitize your photos for you.

 Companies like the aptly named ScanMyPhotos.com will send a box to your home — large enough to pack up 1,800 photos, says the company — with prices starting at $170 (cost is determined by DPI requirements).
 Turnaround time is [now the same day it is received].
 They also offer hand-scanning of 35mm slides and film negatives.